 Working as part of the Customer Success team for almost three years, some of the top questions which arise are ‘how do I assign another team member a task’ or ‘can I be notified about a project’.

-‘’CRM’s are not just about managing relationships with your prospects & customers, it also involves managing relationships with your team.’’
+“CRM’s are not just about managing relationships with your prospects & customers, it also involves managing relationships with your team”

-Take a marketing services agency ‘’Make it happen promotions” who are rapidly growing in both sales and staff.
+Let’s imagine they are rapidly growing in both sales and staff.
 Keeping all team members in the loop is vital to ensuring tasks are completed and deadlines are met, which in this industry, leads to repeat business.

 Meet Jen (virtually).
 She’s the initial point of contact for introducing the business to the outside world.
 As head of business development, her first task is to find leads.

 How can a CRM help with improving sales team workflow?

 Here are 3 benefits of using a CRM for your team workflow: